In March 2020, the Food and Drug Administration (FDA) released a

 If a child needs the medication, calm them first, and ensure that they are still.
 This will leave both hands free to operate the device.

-When using an EpiPen injector, it is essential to:
+When using an EpiPen injector,

 - Remove the pen from the carrying case.

 - Hold the injector in one fist, with the orange end pointing down.